High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Analysis

 \subsubsection{The efficiency of the right arm A$_2$ aerogel cut}

-For of the settings shown in Table~\ref{beta_effic}, we generate the A$_2$ ADCSUM spectra for pions, protons, and deuterons using tight cuts on $\beta$ and $S_1~dE/dx$ as shown in Table~\ref{beta_s1dedx}.
+For all of the settings shown in Table~\ref{beta_effic}, we generate the A$_2$ ADCSUM spectra for pions, protons, and deuterons using tight cuts on $\beta$ and $S_1~dE/dx$ as shown in Table~\ref{beta_s1dedx}.
 Figure~\ref{fig:ra2_adcsum} shows the full A$_2$ ADCSUM spectrum and its constituents.

 We exclude events with A$_2$ ADCSUM $>$ 1250 to provide further suppression of the pions.
 The efficiency of this cut for protons is given in Tab.~\ref{ra2_effic}, along with the fractional contamination of pions after applying only the aerogel cut.
 The pion rejection from the aerogel, combined with the $\beta$ cut, yields negligible pion contamination in the final proton sample.
+This can be seen in Fig.~\ref{fig:ra2_adcsum}, where the green spectrum represents the ADCSUM spectrum for pions, which has approximately 30 events below the cut at 1250, compared to the $>$60k protons.
+While this is only an estimate, as the tight cuts used to identify the clean pion and proton samples have 20-30\% inefficiencies, it is well below 0.1\% and will be further suppressed by the $\Delta P$ cuts.

 The final proton efficiency is the product of the proton efficiency from the $\beta$ cut and the A$_2$ ADCSUM cut.
 This efficiency is fairly constant, ranging from (98.75--99.03)\%, as expected since all data are taken at a fixed proton momentum.
 The efficiency of the aerogel cut is typically $\geq$ 99.4\% with random fluctuations of 0.05\%.
 We estimate the error in the extracted efficiency due to contamination of our clean proton sample following the same approach as for the $\beta$ cut efficiency.
 The possible impact of contamination is essentially independent of beam energy, and an overall 0.25\% scale uncertainty was assigned.